isomerpages/ura-address/_faqs/Street and Building Name FAQs.md

 <li>
     <input type="checkbox" id="accordion14">
-    <label for="accordion14">What are the submission requirements for applying for an estate name?</label>
+    <label for="accordion14">What are the submission requirements for applying for a building or estate name?</label>
     <div>
       <p>You will need to furnish:
 <ol>
-	<li>The proposed estate names and the reasons</li>
+	<li>The proposed names and the reasons</li>
 	<li>Any other documents to support your proposed names</li>
 			</ol></p>
           </div>